GamesCreed

 The multiplayer isn’t the only thing that’s in Battlefield 6.
 If you recall, Battlefield 2042 didn’t have a campaign because EA was solely focused on multiplayer.
 But now in Battlefield 6, we do have a campaign story mode.
 The period is around 2027 to 2028, and it tells the story of the members of an elite US Marine Raiders team, Dagger 1-3.
 They go to war against Pax Armata, a private military company that aims to reshape the global order.

-The story isn’t too shabby, but I expected a lot more from it.
-It does have some silly moments, and it loses sight of what Battlefield’s identity is a bit.
-Moreover, the campaign can be completed in less than a day.
-As for Battlefield 6, it’s apparently set to include their battle royale mode later.
+The story isn’t too shabby.
+In fact, it was an interesting, exciting, and immersive experience, but I expected a lot more from it.
+Moreover, the campaign can be completed in less than a day, regardless of what difficulty you’re playing on.
+As for Battlefield 6’s Battle Royale mode, it’s apparently set to include their own version of it later.
 So, I can’t speak on that at this time.

 Battlefield 6’s launch has been nothing short of embarrassing.
 For a billionaire company, this is entirely unacceptable.
 However, despite this, the game, especially the multiplayer, is excellent.
 When it comes to the franchise, this is the best FPS experience I’ve had in almost a decade.
 But when it comes to it in general, this is among the greatest and most enjoyable experiences I’ve had in a FPS game ever.